ibm-watson-data-lab/shopping-list-polymer-pouchdb/README.md

 * [Cloudant NoSQL DB](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.

 ## Featured technologies
-* [Offline First](https://www.ibm.com/analytics/us/en/technology/offline-first/): In a data-first world, your web and native apps need to deliver excellent user experiences, including during network disruptions.
-The Offline First approach to application development puts performance first and recognizes that network downtime is a fact of life.
-* [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/): A Progressive Web App provides both the discoverability of a web app and the reliable, fast, and engaging user experience of a native mobile app.
 * [Polymer](https://www.polymer-project.org/): Libraries, tools, and patterns for building Progressive Web Apps using web platform features such as Web Components, Service Workers, and HTTP/2.
 * [PouchDB](https://pouchdb.com/): An open source JavaScript database that syncs with anything that implements the CouchDB Replication Protocol.
 * [Databases](https://en.wikipedia.org/wiki/IBM_Information_Management_System#.22Full_Function.22_databases): Repository for storing and managing collections of data.